Sketchley's Translations Main Index | Macross Portal |

 This movie left me with a lot to think about.
 However, it's a bit light on science-fact for my tastes (I'm a fan of Discovery and National Geographic space documentaries).
 Though, I admit that I'd probably get worn out by that level of discourse well within the 2 hour running time of this film.

-Where Dawn was a more-or-less optimistic look at humans and apes struggling to find a way to coexist, War is far more clear-eyed on what such a situation would actually look like.
+Where Dawn of the Planet of the Apes was a more-or-less optimistic look at humans and apes struggling to find a way to coexist, War for the Planet of the Apes is far more clear-eyed on what such a situation would actually become.
 The complication is that the 'simian flu' that wiped out most of humanity between the first and second films has mutated into a debilitating variant, and the human side are in conflict with themselves on how to deal with the new variant and those infected by it.
-Perhaps the most vital character in this film is Maurice, as he serves not only as Caesar's guide, but also as his moral compass and is the compassionate heart of this film.
+The most vital character in this film is Maurice, as he serves not only as Caesar's guide, but also as his moral compass and is the compassionate heart of this film.

 12 Monkeys is, at its heart, a film full of ideas.
 On the surface, it asks questions about our treatment of the insane, and whether or not they are the ones who are actually 'insane' and who we should actually be fearing.
 The film also provides a challenging exploration of time travel, probing whether or not the human mind can actually handle the mental shock of being in a different time period—something never really addresses in easy-breezy time-travel films such as the Back to the Future series.
 It continues with other thought-provoking elements, such as drug-testing and animal rights, as well as a bleak future made out of the detritus of the present, which is somehow much better off than the grungy and broken-down present!
 The movie also not only makes allusions to, but even includes footage from other classic films in similar genres!